Elsmere, Kentucky: Geography

 According to the United States Census Bureau, Elsmere has a total area of 6.9 km2, of which 0.05 sqkm, or 0.73%, are water.

 History

 The community was first settled in 1885 as "South Erlanger".
+Elsmere has historically been a largely African-American city, and originally had an African-American school house Known as the Dunbar School on Spring Street.
+Elsmere also had an African-American baseball team.
+There is also a park on Capitol Avenue named after Rosella Porterfield, who taught at the Historic Dunbar School.
 Elsmere organized as a city in 1896, renamed after Elsmere Avenue in Norwood, Ohio, the hometown of one of its founders.

 Government

 In 1998, Billy Bradford was elected mayor of Elsmere, the first African-American mayor elected in northern Kentucky.
 He served 12 years (three terms), and now serves as a member of the city council.
 The current mayor is Marty Lenhof.

 Economy

 Regal Beloit (formerly Emerson Power Transmission) and L'Oréal have facilities in an unincorporated pocket of Kenton County surrounded by Elsmere.
 Portions of Elsmere have a Florence mailing address.
 Mazak's North American headquarters are in Elsmere.

 Education

-Portions of the cities of Elsmere and adjacent Erlanger share a public school system: Erlanger/Elsemere Independent School District.
+Portions of the cities of Elsmere and adjacent Erlanger share a public school system: Erlanger/Elsmere Independent School District.

-The following schools are shared by the two cities:
+The following schools are shared by the areas of the two cities within the Erlanger/Elsmere school district: